Random Access to Grammar Compressed Strings: Closing the Time-Space Tradeoffs for Random Access

 \section{Closing the Time-Space Tradeoffs for Random Access}

-We have so far seen two ideas that together offer a time-space tradeoff for random accessing an SLP.
-The first idea was to use an interval-biased search tree as a predecessor data structure.
-Storing such a data structure for each of the $n$ heavy path suffixes yields $O(\log N)$ random access time after $O(n^2)$ preprocessing.
-The second idea was to utilize the overlaps between the domains of these $n$ data structures.
-These overlaps are captured by the \emph{heavy path suffix forest} $H$ whose size is only $O(n)$.
-Using a \emph{weighted ancestor} data structure on $H$ the preprocessing is reduced to $O(n)$ at the cost of $O(\log N \log \log N)$ random access time.

-In this section we aim at closing this gap between $O(n)$ preprocessing and $O(\log N)$ random access time.
-This will be achieved by designing a novel \emph{weighted ancestor} data structure on $H$ whose building blocks include interval-biased search trees.
-To do so, we actually perform a heavy path decomposition of $H$ itself.
-For each heavy path $P$ in this decomposition we keep one interval-biased search tree for its left size sequence and another one for its right size sequence.
-It is easy to see that the total size of all these interval-biased search trees is bounded by $O(n)$.
+In this section we will use the interval-biased search tree to achieve $O(\log N)$ random access time but near-linear space usage and preprocessing time (instead of $O(n^2)$ as in Lemma~\ref{lem:linearspace}).
+We design a novel \emph{weighted ancestor} data structure on $H$ via a heavy path decomposition of $H$ itself.
+We use interval-biased search trees for each heavy path $P$ in this decomposition: one each for the left and right size sequences.
+It is easy to see that the total size of all these interval-biased search trees is $O(n)$.
 We focus on queries of the left size sequence, the right size sequence is handled similarly.

 Let $P$ be a heavy path in the decomposition, let $v$ be a vertex on this path, and let $w(v,v')$ be the weight of the edge between $v$ and his child $v'$, We denote by $b(v)$ the weight of the part of $P$ below $v$ and by $t(v)$ the weight above $v$.
 As an example, consider the green heavy path $P = (v_5$-$v_4$-$v_8$-$v_9$) in Fig.~\ref{THL}, then $b(v_4) = w(v_4,v_8)+w(v_8,v_9)$ and $t(v_4) = w(v_5,v_4)$.
 In general, if $P=(v_k$-$v_{k-1}$-$\cdots$-$v_1$) then $v_1$ is a leaf in $H$ and $b(v_{i+1})$ is the $i$'th element in $P$'s predecessor data structure.
 The $b(\cdot)$ and $t(\cdot)$ values of all vertices can easily be computed in $O(n)$ time.